 Learn more here.

-In 2021, Advance CTE is building out tools to further address and close equity and opportunity gap, including a set of materials to support state-led opportunity gap workshops, a shared solutions workgroup on elevating and leveraging the learner voice in CTE and a discussion guide to help state leaders facilitate conversations about race and racism in CTE.
+In 2021, Advance CTE is building out tools to further address and close equity and opportunity gap, including a set of materials to support state-led opportunity gap workshops, a toolkit to help state leaders elevate and leverage the learner voice in CTE, and a discussion guide to help state leaders facilitate conversations about race and racism in CTE.

 This work is supported by funding from the Bill & Melinda Gates Foundation and Joyce Foundation.